 The key is used as a "clear entry" button, if needed, prior to pressing the # key.
-Mode 33 is No Interrupt

 A new input trigger will be ignored while a prior triggered file is playing.

 See page 32 for wiring the keypad / buttons.

 See page 30 for the table of file numbers mapped to the buttons.